How to use this diamond glossary

 Fancy shape.
 Any non-round diamond cut.
 Includes oval, marquise, pear, emerald, asscher, cushion, princess, radiant, heart.
 Fancy shapes typically price 10 to 30 percent below round brilliants of the same colour and clarity.

 Brilliant cut.
-Any cut with triangular and kite-shaped facets that maximize light return.
+Any cut with triangular and kite-shaped facets that maximise light return.
 Round brilliant, oval, marquise, pear, and heart are all brilliant cuts.

 Step cut.
 Cuts with rectangular facets in steps.
 Emerald cut, asscher, and baguette are step cuts.
 Step cuts produce a hall-of-mirrors visual rather than sparkle.
 Inclusions show more in step cuts; insist on VS1-VS2 clarity.